Fine Art.

 I am not photographing a lifestyle.
 I am the lifestyle — the railroader, the cigar, the high desert wanderer, the modern cowboy commanding his iron wagon train through the same country the Santa Fe scouts rode before him.
 I have been living this story longer than most marketing agencies have been in business.
 That is what I bring to your brand.

-A Sony a7RII, a decade of Lightroom mastery, a writer’s instinct for narrative, and the non-conformist’s refusal to produce what everybody else is producing — all of it available to your business at a fraction of agency overhead.
+Every image made exclusively on Sony high-resolution mirrorless bodies — 40+ megapixel full-frame sensors paired with Zeiss and Sony G Master glass.
+The technical floor is as uncompromising as the compositional standard.
+A decade of Lightroom mastery, a writer’s instinct for narrative, and the non-conformist’s refusal to produce what everybody else is producing — all of it available to your business at a fraction of agency overhead.
 One source.
 No intermediaries.
 No committee.

 And for the German visitors who came here chasing the landscape Karl May put in their imagination before they could read a map — he grew up there too.
 The immediate family is still in Germany.
 The obsession with Arizona is a shared inheritance, not a postcard.